yangshun/tech-interview-handbook/contents/behavioral-questions.md

 - Tell me about yourself.
 - What is your biggest strength and area of growth?
+- If you are an animal then which type of animal you want to be?
 - Why are you interested in this opportunity?
 - What are your salary expectations?
 - Why are you looking to leave your current company?